 At a recent meeting of the American Society of Civil Engineers, B. W. De-Courcy related an interesting experience while acting as Supervisor and Bridge Engineer of a railway.
-He had to use one of the three-wheel velocipedes ranning on the railway, frequently employed by the maintenance of way officials, and as his track ran through a number of narrow cuts, he happened one day to think over the best thing to do should he meet an engine.
+He had to use one of the three-wheel velocipedes running on the railway, frequently employed by the maintenance of way officials, and as his track ran through a number o narrow cuts, he happened one day to think over the best thing to do should he meet an engine.
 He decided that the only way out of this trouble would be to jump and at the same time overset the velocipede to the right.
 A trial of this plan showed that it could be carried out without injury.
-The value of this study was apparent some time after, when Mr. DeCourcy was running out with his foreman to inspect a bridge and met a locomotive shead of time in a rock cut about zightsen feet deep.
-He threw himself to the right and jumped at the same time, catching the small wheel and Her eyes were large, gray, just now very throwing his back against the rocky side of the cut.
+The value of this study was apparent some time after, when Mr. DeCourcy was running out with his foreman to inspect a bridge and met a loco motive ahead of time in a rock cut about eighteen feet deep.
+He threw himself time, catching the small wheel and throwing his back against the rocky side of the cut.
 It was done so quickly that the engineer thought he had run over the men and so reported at the station.
-I young.
+THANKSGIVING DAY

-THANKSGIVING DAY!
-With grateful hearts let all give thanks, All lands, all stations, and all ranks: And the cry comes up along the way,

-For what shall we give thanks to-day!
+With grateful hearts let all give thanks, All lands, all stations, and all ranks: And the cry comes up along the way, For what shall we give thanks to-day?